marklauter/plumber/README.md

 }
 ```

-Then we register the middleware with the request handler with the `Use<T>` method.
+Next, we register the middleware with the request handler with the `Use<T>` method.
 ```csharp
 var request = "Hello, World!";